alt-magick/Correspondence/README.md

 Z / Pisces: ♓︎<br>
 <br>

-Highlight text to encode and decode.<br>
+Highlight text to encode and decode.
+If nothing is highlighted the whole file will be used.<br>

 A new version of this program is available for Linux and Python, as a fork of this project:
 <br>